Islamic flag: Early Islam

-The Umayyad Caliphate adopted white flags.
+The Umayyad Caliphate, which ruled the largest geographical extent of the medieval Islamic Empire, adopted white flags.
 During the Abbasid Revolution, the Abbasids incorporated the Black Standard based on the early Islamic eschatological saying that "a people coming from the East with black banners" would herald the arrival of the messianic figure Mahdi.
 The Shiite Alids chose the color of white to distinguish themselves from the Abbasids, but also adopted green flags.
-Thus in 817, when the Abbasid caliph al-Ma'mun adopted the Alid Ali al-Ridha a his heir apparent, he also changed the dynastic color from black to green.
+Thus in 817, when the Abbasid caliph al-Ma'mun adopted the Alid Ali al-Ridha as his heir apparent, he also changed the dynastic color from black to green.
 The change was reverted when al-Ma'mun had Ali killed, and returned to Baghdad in 819.
 The Abbasids continued to use black as their dynastic color.
 However, their caliphal banner was made of white silk with the Quranic inscriptions.
 The white color was then adopted, in deliberate opposition to the Abbasids, by the Ismaili Shiite Fatimid Caliphate, and cemented the association of black and white with Sunni and Shia respectively.
-The Fatimid caliphal banner was decorated in red and yellow, sometimes emblazoned with a picture of a lion.
+It was also used by the Almohads.
+The Fatimid caliphal banner was decorated in red and yellow, sometimes emblazoned with the picture of a lion.
+Early Muslim rulers are generally not known to have used emblems of a distinctly dynastic, religious, or personal nature.